Paradox Valley

-Paradox Valley is a basin located in Montrose County in the U.S. state of Colorado.
-The dry, sparsely populated valley is named after the apparently paradoxical course of the Dolores River—instead of flowing down the length of the valley, the river cuts across the middle.
+Paradox Valley is a basin located in western Montrose County in the U.S. state of Colorado.
+The dry, sparsely populated valley is named after the apparently paradoxical course of the Dolores River—instead of flowing down the length of the valley, the river cuts across the middle and through the sheer walls of large mesas on either side.
 The valley is the site of a Bureau of Reclamation salinity-control project which has caused thousands of earthquakes, and is the proposed location of a new uranium mill which would be the first built in the United States in over 25 years.

 Geography and climate

 Paradox Valley trends northwest-southeast and measures about 3 to 5 mi wide and 25 mi long.
-It lies along the extreme western edge of Colorado, about 50 mi south of the city of Grand Junction.
-The La Sal Range of Utah rises in the northwest.
+It lies along the extreme western edge of Colorado, close to the border with Utah, about 50 mi south of the city of Grand Junction.
+The La Sal Range rises just to the northwest in Utah.
 State Highway 90 follows Paradox Valley on its way from Naturita to the Utah state line, crossing the Dolores River Bridge near the small unincorporated town of Bedrock.
 The town of Paradox lies a few miles north of the highway.
 Elevations on the valley floor range from about 5000 ft at the Dolores River to nearly 6000 ft at the southeast end.
 Steep parallel sandstone and shale walls bound the valley to the northeast and southwest.